ChrisWhealy/DistributedSystemNotes/Lecture 21.md

 map f (x:xs) = f x : map f xs
 ```

-So here, we have described how `map` should behave in two situations:
+So here, we have described how `map` should behave in two situations.
+The first is:

 ```haskell
 map _ [] = []
 ```

 Here, if map is passed an empty list `[]`, then all we will do is respond with another empty list `[]`.
 The underscore after `map` means that in the case of receiving an empty list, we don't care what type of function is supplied, because that function isn't going to be called anyway...
+This is known as the ***base case*** and serves the vital role of terminating the recursive calls to the `map` function.

-The more interesting situation is where map is passed a non-empty list:
+The second case is more interesting because this is where `map` is passed a non-empty list:

 ```haskell
 map f (x:xs) = f x : map f xs
 ```

-The function passed to `map` is called `f` and the list of items being mapped over is destructured into the variables `x` and `xs`, where `x` contains whatever value is found at the head of the list, and `xs` contains whatever else is left in the tail (which eventually will become the empty list).
+The first argument passed to `map` is a function called `f`, and second argument is the list of items over which `f` will be mapped.
+This list is destructured into the variables `x` and `xs`, where `x` contains whatever value is found at the head of the list, and `xs` contains whatever else is left in the tail.

-We then call function `f` passing it `x` as an argument and concatenate what we get back to the result of recursively calling `map`, again passing in function `f` and whatever is left over in `xs`.
+We then call function `f` passing it `x` as an argument and concatenate what we get back to the result of recursively calling `map` passing in function `f` and whatever is left over in `xs`.

+This is how we can recursively call function `f` on the elements in the ever-decreasing list `xs`.
+For each call to `f`, `xs` becomes one element smaller and eventually becomes the empty list.
+At this point we have hit our base case and recursion terminates because the list has been fully processed.

 So, a simple example would be: